-An online database of Farm Security Administration/Office of War Information photographers developed at Yale University.
-Browse images through an interactive map or search and tagging.
-The collection can be filtered by date, photographer, geographical area, or content, and is especially rich in depictions of agriculture, industry, daily life in the 1930s-40s, and the World War II home front.
+NEH-funded online database with interactive map of Farm Security Administration/Office of War Information photographers developed at Yale University.
+Browse by date, photographer, geographical area, or content.
+Rich in depictions of agriculture, industry, daily life in the 1930s-40s, and the World War II home front.

 On February 29, 1704, a force of French and Native allies launched a daring raid on the English settlement of Deerfield, Massachusetts.
 This interactive site recounts the events, individuals, and historical background to this incident.
 A superb overview of early colonial America.

 Summertime is vacation time, time for a break.
 This month EDSITEment features lesson plans and websites that focus on American leisure, past and present.
 As middle-class Americans gained leisure time in the late 1800s, sports like baseball, bicycling, and sculling became popular in the U.S.

 Every four years American citizens make one of their most serious choices as a people when they vote for president.
 EDSITEment has lessons about some of the most important and dramatic presidential elections in the early decades of the republic.
 These lessons not only give students opportunities to read significant primary sources authored by the candidates and others but also the path to a better understanding of the historical context of these races.